jybleau/body-parser/README.md

 The `depth` option is used to configure the maximum depth of the `qs` library when `extended` is `true`.
 This allows you to limit the amount of keys that are parsed and can be useful to prevent certain types of abuse.
 Defaults to `32`.
 It is recommended to keep this value as low as possible.

+##### arrayLimit

+The `arrayLimit` option is used to controls the maximum index that `qs` library will parse when encountering array-like structures in a querystring when `extended` is `true`.
+The default value is the maximum between 100 and body's parameter count.
+When setting the value to `0`, the array will instead be converted to an object with the index as the key.

 ## Errors

 The middlewares provided by this module create errors using the